PFGimenez/PFGimenez.github.io/_pages/about.md

 ## Other collaborations

 I regularly work with researchers from:
-- DGA-MI (Bruz) on intrusion detection
+- DGA-MI and AMIAD (Bruz) on intrusion detection
 - Institut Mines-Télécom (Palaiseau) on data generation
 - IRIT (Toulouse) on machine learning
 - LAAS-CNRS (Toulouse) on formal language theory applied to security